What is Community Supported Agriculture (CSA)?

 How Does it Work?

-Every Tuesday during those twelve weeks CSA members come and pick up their share of fresh, locally produced food.
+Every Tuesday during those thirteen weeks CSA members come and pick up their share of fresh, locally produced food.

 Our CSA pick-up site is located at Buzz Mill (194 S. Guadalupe St., San Marcos, TX 78666) between 4:00 and 7:00.